amirbrd/website/content/post/using-socrata-with-R.md

   focal_point = ""
 +++

-In this short tutorial, I demonstrate how to use Socrata data, which many cities in the US use, to analyze transportation data.
+Many Us cities like [New York](https://opendata.cityofnewyork.us/)  or [Seattle](https://data.seattle.gov/) make much of their data available for developers to analyze and reveal insights and they do that through the [Socrata Open Data API](https://dev.socrata.com/).
+In this short tutorial, I demonstrate how to use Socrata to analyze transportation data from New York City, and more specifically, cyclist accidents trend in the city.

 ### load the RSocrata data ###
     library(RSocrata)